 Then, one day it snowed.

-Snow in North Carolina is a big deal (to me) because it only happens maybe once a year.
+Snow in North Carolina is a big deal because it only happens maybe once a year.
 It was not a big deal to my son.
 It was too cold out there, clothes were too bulky and it was way safer and warm inside.

-This was that tricky moment in parenting when you aren’t sure you should push your child outside their comfort zone, but you’re also wondering if they might grow from experiencing something new.
+This was that tricky moment in parenting when you aren’t sure if you should push your child outside their comfort zone, but you’re also wondering if they might grow from experiencing something new.
 I decided to go for it.

 I told my son that the Angry Birds wanted to go outside.
 That was it.
 His face lit up and he was willing to tolerate his sensory discomfort to take his interest into the snow.
 We weren’t outside very long, just long enough to play the same way he played with them inside, but he got to experience the snow and every year since has enjoyed the snow more and more until he was sledding full-speed down a hill with his brother.

-A month later, we were at the beach (because the weather in North Carolina is like that).
-Sand has always been hard for my son even though he loves being at the beach.
-We then decided that the Angry Birds wanted to go to the beach.
-No, he didn’t build a drip castle, swim in the ocean, or even put on a swimsuit.
-In fact, all of his play was the same as it was inside the house so he could focus on experiencing his interest in a new, less comfortable location.
-In other words, we used his interest in Angry Birds to scaffold his skill of playing inside to this new skill of playing in the sand.
+In other words, we used his interest in Angry Birds to scaffold his mastered skill of playing inside to this emerging skill of playing in the sand.
 He loved it.
 Because he was interested in the play, it was worth it to him to change the location.
-And, he wouldn’t have been able to access this experience if I had tried to verbally convince him to go play in the sand on my own terms.
+And, he wouldn’t have been able to access this experience if I had tried to verbally convince him to go play in the sand on my terms.
 He doesn’t care about my terms and that’s ok!

 How External Rewards Can Lead to Intrinsic Motivation